Warvito/generative_chestxray/README.md

 4) preprocessing/create_sentences_files.py - Create file with sentences for each report.

+## Released models
+Version 0.1 - (Mar 9, 2023) Initial release
+Version 0.2 - () Model with flipped images fixed.
+Trained on 8 A100 GPUs in about 2 days.

 TODO LIST:
 - [ ] Add original implementation from adversarial training.
-- [ ] Test with Microsoft and Stable Diffusion text part.
+- [ ] Test with Microsoft's text encoder.
 - [ ] Add synthetic sentences based on other source of information
-- [ ] Maybe use LLM to augment the reports
 - [ ] Add warmup time for the diffusion model
-- [ ] Improve lr scheduler
+- [ ] Improve lr schedulers
 - [ ] Use EMA in the diffusion model training
-- [ ] Include images from ChestX-ray14 https://nihcc.app.box.com/v/ChestXray-NIHCC/folder/36938765345
+- [ ] Include images from other datasets e.g. [ChestX-ray14](https://nihcc.app.box.com/v/ChestXray-NIHCC/folder/36938765345)